2026 | Volume 27 | Issue 2

 • reduced access for patients with complex or higher-risk conditions.

-These include the gap between Medicare rebates and the cost of delivering care, variation in private health insurance products and benefits, and the need to maintain a sustainable private sector to support overall system capacity.
+It is critical that transparency reforms are considered alongside the structural drivers of cost, including the growing gap between Medicare rebates and the cost of delivering care; variation in private health insurance rebates and product design; and the importance of maintaining a sustainable private sector to support system capacity.

 Next steps

-• transparency across both practitioner fees and insurance contributions
+• transparency across both fees and insurance contributions

 • clinically appropriate design